LokeshNahar/Query-Engine-Vector/ReadME.md

 ```

-Inorder to start the Fast API service, run the service.py file using the below command in a seperate terminal:
+In order to start the Fast API service, run the service.py file using the below command in a seperate terminal:

 ```
 uvicorn service:app --reload